 - Contact with the Mesa Police Department does not guarantee release of the vehicle the same day.
 An appointment may be required.

 - Bring with you a valid driver's license, valid registration, and proof of current financial responsibility.
 Please note that you may have to go to court or the Motor Vehicle Division first if your license was suspended, revoked or cancelled.
 Your vehicle registration is invalid if it is expired or cancelled.
 We cannot release your vehicle to you until these documents are valid and current.
-Note: if your driving privilege cannot be restored by the end of the 30 day impound period (for example, it has been suspended for one year), you may bring a fully licensed driver with you, on the 30th day or after, to drive the vehicle upon release.
+Note: if your driving privilege cannot be restored by the end of the 30 day impound period, you may bring a fully licensed driver with you, on the 30th day or after, to drive the vehicle upon release.
 You must still have valid identification, valid vehicle registration, and proof of current financial responsibility before the vehicle will be released.

 - At the Police Department, an administrative fee of $150.00 will be collected before you receive a release for your vehicle by cash, credit or debit only.